 Additionally, the bill introduces new provisions that ensure transparency and fair practices in the relationship between pharmacies and PBMs.
-It prohibits PBMs from penalizing pharmacies for disclosing information about their practices and requires that any terms imposed on pharmacies for participation in specialty networks are reasonable and not excessive.
+It prohibits PBMs from penalizing pharmacies for disclosing information about their practices and requires that any terms for participation in specialty pharmacy networks be reasonable, avoiding excessive fees or burdensome reporting requirements.
 The bill includes a severability clause, ensuring that if any part is found unconstitutional, the remaining sections will still be valid.
 The original sections 44-4606 and 44-4610 are repealed as part of this legislative update.

 Statutes affected: